inductivekickback/cred/README.md

 $ python3 cred.py --sec_tag 1234 --psk_ident nrf-123456789012345 --psk CAFEBABE -o multi_cred.hex
 $ python3 cred.py --sec_tag 3456 -i multi_cred.hex --CA_cert_path ca_file.crt
 ```
+The Python program waits five seconds after programming the hex file to allow it to process the credentials and then write a result code to a fixed location in the nRF91's flash memory.
+This result code is then read to verify that hex file had time to complete its task.
+If the defaul delay is not long enough then a longer value can be specified via the **--fw_delay** argument.

 The prebuilt hex file can be modifed and compiled by moving this repo to the "ncs/nrf/samples/nrf9160" directory and building it as usual.
 ### Limitations
 The ability to add credentials to a file and then read from that file to add additional credentials on the next invocation is half-baked because credentials are not parsed and verified.